 - Take measures to help ensure proper insurance coverage for work injuries/illnesses and personal injury, property loss or professional or other similar service liability coverage.
 For instance, speak with worker’s compensation coverage provider to ensure coverage of home-based employees, including employees who may reside in another state.

-Several legal and practical issues arise when employees work from home, especially in the COVID-19 world.
+Several legal and practical issues arise when employees work from home.
 So be sure to involve senior management and an appropriate employment law attorney when deciding on and implementing best practices in addressing the issues.

 JSABuilder is a state-of-the-art online job safety analysis app to assist in preparing your Job Hazard Analysis (JHA), Job Safety Analysis (JSA) or Activity Hazard Analysis (AHA).
 Set up a free trial account today and follow us on Twitter @JSABuilder , where we Tweet about Health and Safety, provide Safety tips, and updates on current Health and Safety topics.